 A look at fractional flights within the industry

 The fractional flights segment of BizAv parallels the ride-sharing industry in many ways, but not perfectly.
 Uber customers aren’t buying stake in their driver’s car!
 However, both involve making transportation cheaper and more accessible.
-Just like someone might request an Uber instead of taking the subway, an executive can purchase a fractional flight share instead of flying business class.been rising since the 1990s, their foray into the flight-sharing space may not be as smooth.
+Just like someone might request an Uber instead of taking the subway, an executive can purchase a fractional flight share instead of flying business class.While the prevalence of fractional flights has been rising since the 1990s, their foray into the flight-sharing space may not be as smooth.
 The Federal Aviation Administration (FAA) has planted a firm stance against flight-sharing, limiting the growth trajectory of fractional flights into a new market.
 That said, should the FAA ruling change, BizAv has yet another runway of growth to explore.

 Fractional flights by themselves have driven the BizAv industry to new heights in the start of 2019.
 Growth is expected to continue — possibly unprecedented if ride-sharing takes to the skies.
 Either way, data says we’re likely entering the golden age of BizAv.